Edme (Year 6)

 Continuing with our science topic of light, we created periscopes to investigate how light is reflected.

-We looked at the poem ‘The Abyss’ by Philip Gross.
+We explored the poem ‘The Abyss’ by Philip Gross.
 We performed the poem by adding actions and changing the volume and pace of the words.

 As part of our science topic on light, we designed puppets to use in a shadow puppet theatre.
 We thought about how the shadows were created and how we were able to make the shadows bigger or smaller.

-We walked around our local area looking for human and physical features.
+We walked around our local area identifying human and physical features.

 Visit from inspiring doctors